AMR663/Professional-README-Generator/README.md

 None

 ## Usage
-Answer the questions in the termanal to generate a professional ReadMe
+Enter your desired format into the propmts through the terminal and it will automaticly create a new Readme file.

 ## Contributing
 None